-Elfin Lakes Hike Introduction
+Elfin Lake Hike Introduction

-Elfin Lakes is a popular camping destination located in Garibaldi Provincial Park just north of the town of Squamish.
+Elfin Lake is a popular camping destination located in Garibaldi Provincial Park just north of the town of Squamish.
 You can reach it by car from Vancouver by driving 90 minutes up the Sea to Sky Highway.
 The two lakes, which you’ll find at the end of the hike, have different purposes.
 The first is suitable for swimming and the second is reserved for drinking water.

-Elfin Lakes Hike Information
+Elfin Lake Hike Information